AndreWerneck/documentation_fast_searcher/README.md

 ## How to Run the Project

-First of all, clone this repo then follow the instructions given below.
+First of all, clone this repo, enter the repo folder and then follow the instructions given below.

 ### Setup